KeyurAgravat11/shopping_cart/README.md

-# movie_tmdb_api
+# shopping_cart
-I have created  this site using tmdb api in typescript,redux and react.
+I have created  this site using typescript,redux and react.